neftjs/neft/async.coffee.md

 Add new asynchronous function into stack.

-`obj` is a namespace where specified `func` exists and context passed into function.
+`obj` is a namespace where specified `func` exists and context passed into function;
-`func` is a name of function stored in `obj` or function to call `args...` are an arguments passed into function
+`func` is a name of function stored in `obj` or function to call;
+`args...` are an arguments passed into function.

 		add: (obj, func, args...) ->

-			if typeof obj isnt 'object'
-				throw new TypeError "ASync Stack::add(): passed obj is not an object"
+			if typeof func is 'string' and (not obj or typeof obj isnt 'object') throw new TypeError "ASync Stack::add(): passed obj is not an object"

 			@_arr.push obj, func, args